andir/blog/posts/linux-vrf-with-systemd.rst

 At this point it really only created the interfaces and enslaves potential customer interfaces to a given VRF.

 You still have to implement all the `ip rule`-stuff yourself.
-For example a `systemd.unit` file might be the right approach wich is triggert/started after the network is "up".
+For example a `systemd.unit` file might be the right approach which is executed/started after the network is "up".

 First you've to create the systemd.netdev `vrf-customer1.netdev` file: